 What to know before you go

 Every successful hostel stay begins with a good amount of research.
-After all, hostels dot the entire globe, so it’s important to choose the right one — which typically varies from person to person, since each traveler is unique.
+After all, hostels dot the entire globe, so there’s no shortage of options‚ but it’s important to choose the right one (which typically varies from person to person, since each traveler is unique).

-In our opinion, Hostelworld is the best place to begin your search.
+Hostelworld is often the best place to begin your search.
 This website contains a huge repository of information on 36,000 properties in 170 different countries, so wherever you’d like to go, there’s a good chance you can find a hostel there.
-Filter your search by price, facilities, rating, payment option, type of room, and more, so that you can find perfectly tailored results.
+The site allows users to filter their search by price, facilities, rating, payment option, type of room, and more, so you won’t find it difficult to obtain perfectly tailored results.

-By default, your options will appear in a list, but you can also view them on a map to learn more about the locations of each hostel.
-This feature comes in handy for anyone who prefers to stay near particular neighborhoods, and it’s useful for travelers who want to plan their transportation costs in advance as well.
+By default, your options will appear in a list, but you can also view them on a map to learn more about each hostel’s location.
+This feature comes in handy for anyone who prefers to stay in a particular neighborhood, and it’s also useful for travelers who want to plan their transportation costs in advance.

 As far as packing goes, you should always slip a padlock, an international converter, and a pair of flip-flops into your bag.
-That way, your belongings will be secure, your electronics will work, and your feet will stay clean in the bathroom.
+That way, your belongings will be secure, your electronics will remain charged, and your feet will stay clean in the bathroom.

 What to know about your stay